 third phase of Cardano development in which smart contracts will be delivered.

-a radical change of the network’s protocol changing the state of operational flow from one model to a completely different one.
-Cardano has undergone a hard fork to transition from a federated model (Byron) to a decentralized one (Shelley).
+a change of the network’s protocol changing the state of operational flow from one model to a completely different one.

 one of the significant features within Cardano development that aims to enable interconnection between numerous blockchains and legitimate recognition of activities by central authorities.
 Enabled cross-chain transfers and the establishment of the internet of blockchains will grant enhanced user experience and functionality.